Jagadish-2/DexMaster-PokeDex/README.md

 - **Feedback Option**: Your feedback matters!
 Easily send your thoughts and suggestions directly from the app.
 - **Share App**: Love DexMaster?
 Share it with your friends and fellow Pokémon fans with just a tap.
 - **Modern UI**: Enjoy a beautifully designed interface that is smooth and intuitive to navigate.
+- **Theme Changes**: DexMaster adapts to your mobile theme, providing a seamless and personalized experience whether you're in light or dark mode.

 ## Demovideo